zanza00/random-theme-switcher/README.md

 * `randomThemeSwitcher.switchOnOpen`: true or false, __default is true__, change to a random theme when code is opened.

-* `randomThemeSwitcher.themeList`: a list of string with the exact same name of `"workbench.colorTheme"`
+* `randomThemeSwitcher.themeList`: a list of string with labels of themes.

+For easy setup use the command __Copy all installed themes in settings__

 example: